karthik123-web/Sentiment-Analysis-using-NLP-Pipeline-ML-Models/README.md

-#  Sentiment Analysis using NLP & Machine Learning
+#  Sentiment Analysis using NLP & Machine Learning Models

 This project was developed as part of my Data Science Internship (February 2026).